Cart 0

 The Subtext

 The other side has a right to be here and a right to be heard.
-It's their country too.
+They belong here too.

 Level six sees it as a welcome duty to work with the other side to find common ground and act on it.